cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Tag Equivalence of Packed CBOR Tags
 -------------------------------

-The reference tags in this specification declare their equivalence to the unpacked shared items or function results they represent.
+The reference data items in this specification declare their equivalence to the unpacked shared items or function results they represent.

 The table setup tags 113 and 1113 declare their equivalence to the unpacked CBOR